 Annual Event Awards

-UTSNZ have a number of awards that are presented both annually and at each event to recognise outstanding performance.
+UTSNZ have a number of awards that are presented both annually and at each event to recognise outstanding performance and results.

-UTNZ National Tertiary Champions - Awarding of Medals.
-Championship Medals are awarded at all UTSNZ national sporting events and championships to individual athletes and/or individual athletes within winning teams for 1st place
+Championship Medals are awarded at all UTSNZ national sporting events and championships to individual athletes and/or teams placing in the top three.

-UTSNZ Tournament Teams - For some UTSNZ National Tertiary Championship events a tournament team may be selected.
-Selections will be made to recognise outstanding performance during the championship.
-The announcement and presentation of Tournament Teams will be made at the medal ceremony at the completion of the competition.
-Where specified these teams may have the opportunity to represent New Zealand at World University Championships and/or other selection events.
+For some UTSNZ National Tertiary Championship events a tournament team may be selected.
+Selections recognise outstanding individual performance during the championship.
+The announcement of Tournament Teams is made at the medal ceremony on completion of the competition.
+Where specified, these teams may have the opportunity to represent New Zealand at World University Championships and/or other selection events.

 The "Blue" was a prestigious award for excellence in sport and recognised national excellence through to world champions.
 A sporting "Blue" was something that students were extremely proud to receive and something that could be used in job applications and resumes to show commitment and dedication.

 Currently NZ universities continue to run their own regional Blues Awards and more information on these (including criteria) can be found by contacting the specific University directly.
 National level Blues Awards ceased in 2011.
-University and Tertiary Sport NZ, established in 2016, has however now taken over ownership and the IP associated with the national level awards and a full review of the former programme will be completed as part of the UTSNZ 2018 - 2020 Strategic Plan.
+University and Tertiary Sport NZ, established in 2016, has however now taken over ownership and the IP associated with the national level awards and a full review of the former programme is pending.

-Further information on any reinstatement of the National Blues Awards will be communicated as developed.
+Further information on any reinstatement of the National Blues Awards will be communicated if and as developed.